Frontend Performance Checklist

 Displaying videos on your web page is a great way to keep users engaged.
 However, as you do with images, you also need to optimize videos on your web page.

-- Convert the videos to HTML5 video formats such as WebM or MP4.
-Converting to HTML5-friendly formats means that there is no requirement for any additional plugins to render the video.
+Convert the videos to HTML5 video formats such as WebM or MP4.
+Converting to HTML5-friendly formats means that there is no requirement for any additional plugins to render the video and you can easly deliver it via any HTML5 video player.

 Fonts are an integral part of any web application, and as such, these should not be overlooked.